 • Clomipramine (Anafranil): For adults and children (10 years and older)

 • Fluoxetine (Prozac): For adults and children (7 years and older)

 • Fluvoxamine: For adults and children (8 years and older)

 • Paroxetine (Paxil, Pexeva): For adults only

 • Sertraline (Zoloft): For adults and children (6 years and older)

-While a combination of psychotherapy and medication is usually effective at treating OCD it doesn’t work for everyone.
+While a combination of psychotherapy and medication is usually effective at treating OCD, it doesn’t work for everyone.
 There is currently research going on to look at alternative treatments.
-Research is continuing to look at the potential effectiveness of deep brain stimulation (DBS) for treating OCD.
-This is only for OCD that doesn’t respond to traditional treatment.
-It’s still a new treatment option so if you are considering it talk it through thoroughly with your psychiatrist and multiple doctors so you understand all the pros and cons.
+Recently, the FDA cleared the use of deep transcranial magnetic stimulation (deep TMS or dTMS) for the treatment of OCD.
+This is intended for OCD that doesn’t respond to traditional treatment.
+It’s still a new treatment option so if you are considering it talk it through thoroughly with your psychiatrist so you understand all the pros and cons.

 Contact us today to learn more about what treatment options we offer for obsessive compulsive disorder.
 We have a team of experienced professionals ready to help you.
 Remember, this is a treatable disorder and you can have your life back.